scylladb/scylladb/docs/operating-scylla/security/security-checklist.rst

 Auditing is available in `ScyllaDB Enterprise <https://enterprise.docs.scylladb.com/>`_.

 Using the `auditing feature <https://enterprise.docs.scylladb.com/stable/operating-scylla/security/auditing.html>`_ allows the administrator to know “who did / looked at / changed what and when.”
-It also allows logging some or all the activities a user performs on the Scylla cluster.
+It also allows logging some or all the activities a user performs on the ScyllaDB cluster.

 General Recommendations
 ~~~~~~~~~~~~~~~~~~~~~~~

-* Update your cluster with the latest Scylla version.
+* Update your cluster with the latest ScyllaDB version.
 * Make sure to update your Operating System, and libraries are up to date.